Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This OfficeJet Pro 9015 is packed with fabulous tech features at every level, like its Smart Tasks automation and voice-activated printing.
 You’ll get things done faster with this speedy printer designed for modern usage.

 Connecting to this printer is a breeze, whether you do it through Wi-Fi, Wi-Fi Direct, Apple AirPrint, Mopria, or the HP Smart App.
-Setup is easy enough that you can be printing at up to 32 ppm within minutes, which is pretty fast.
+Setup is easy enough to print up to 32 ppm within minutes, which is pretty fast.
 You can also use voice-activated commands through Alexa or Google Assistant.

 Award: BEST STARTER KIT

-WHY WE LIKE IT: Get printing right away on this efficient HP printer that starts printing in as little as 13 seconds at speeds up to 29 ppm, all with eight months of ink included with the unit.
+WHY WE LIKE IT: Get printing on this efficient HP printer that starts printing in as little as 13 seconds at speeds up to 29 ppm, with eight months of ink included with the unit.

 The unit uses four cartridges applied with HP Thermal Inkjet printing technology with a 1.2 GHz processing speed that enables you to print up to 29 ppm.
 It also allows you to scan, copy, and fax documents quickly and easily.
 HP’s intuitive, energy-efficient design and included software offer the best starter package with low running costs.
 And for quality printing, it is important to invest in the best printer paper on the market.